xtdb/xtdb/plan.md

 - JMH - how to leverage, still needed?

 Should have:
+- External sort in query engine
+- We don't currently coalesce small intermediate blocks in the query engine
 - Parameters beyond table-operator - override values in expressions without recompiling.
 - Support lists/cardinality-many?
 - Reconstructing the log - storage of incoming transactions in object store